 MAGALIES WATER MANDATE

-- The primary activity of a Water Board is to provide water services to other water services institutions within its service area (Section 29).
-Raw water is obtained through various intermediaries (e.g., Dams, Mining associated sources, etc.) that are linked to two (2) major catchments of the Crocodile and the Pienaars Rivers.
+- Provide water services to other water services institutions within its service area (s29).
+Raw water is obtained through various intermediaries (e.g., Dams, mining associated sources, etc.)

+Magalies Water’s area of supply is linked to two (2) major catchments via. the Crocodile and the Pienaars Rivers.
 Its service area covers 42 000 km² across the three (3) provinces of North West, Limpopo and Gauteng, within the major catchments of the Crocodile and the Pienaars rivers.

 In 1983 the company’s board discerned that it was accurate and appealing that the company gears into a new dimension thus name changing from Vaalkop Water Board to Magalies Water Board, was one major conducive element that would hinge with the on-going company strategies.